-To declare a major in English, please select a faculty member (not visiting) and request that the professor serve as your adviser.
+To declare a major in English, please speak with a faculty member and request that the professor serve as your adviser.
 Pick up the appropriate form from the Registrar's Office and take it to the department chair for approval.

 The English major consists of ten courses, as follows:

 Categories 2 and 3 will include two courses at the 200 level and two courses at the 300 level.
 Students must also have two courses at the 400 level, one of which fulfills category 4.
 No more than one English course at the 100-level will count for credit toward the major.